Addressing COVID-19 vaccine concerns

 These side effects can mimic symptoms of COVID-19.
-Self-isolate if you experience symptoms more than three days after being vaccinated lasting more than two days.
+Self-isolate and consult your doctor if you experience symptoms more than three days after being vaccinated lasting more than two days.

 The vaccine cannot give you the virus.
-This is true of traditional vaccines made from dead viruses, and almost always true of live, attenuated vaccines, which in rare cases, can cause mild illness in some vulnerable populations.
-What’s more, the current vaccines on the market (Pfizer/BioNTech and Johnson & Johnson) do not contain the entire virus, so it’s impossible for these vaccines to give you COVID-19.
+The current vaccines on the market (Pfizer/BioNTech and Johnson & Johnson) do not contain the entire virus, so it’s impossible for these vaccines to give you COVID-19.

 The new COVID-19 vaccines teach your immune system to recognise and fight the virus.
 This protects you from getting sick with COVID-19.
 But a vaccine needs time to provide protection after it’s received.
 COVID-19 vaccines that require 2 shots, such as the Pfizer/BioNtech vaccine, may not protect you until a week or two after your second shot.

 Remember, you could be infected with the COVID-19 virus just before or just after vaccination and get sick.
 So, it’s very important to continue the usual risk mitigation activities – wearing a mask, physical distancing, hand hygiene, etc.

 While you may still be able to get and spread COVID-19 after being vaccinated, the severity of illness and risk of death is highly reduced.
 It is currently expected that only once more than 85% of the country’s population is vaccinated, will it be safe to stop measures like social distancing and the wearing of masks.